Pentecostal solutions to the missionary tongues and gibberish crisis.

 The redefinition process started almost simultaneously after speaking in tongues became fashionable in 1906.

 The solutions are various.
 A few adhere to the traditional definition, while most looked to the popular religious encyclopedias, dictionaries, and commentaries for answers.

 Ignore the Problem

-This especially can be found with the early pentecostal editor, writer and pioneer, Stanley Frodsham.
+This especially can be found with the early Pentecostal editor, writer, and pioneer, Stanley Frodsham.
 His book“With Signs Following: the Story of the Pentecostal Revival in the Twentieth Century,” was once the definitive book on anything Pentecostal by a Pentecostal.
-First published in 1926, and revised many times, even after 1946, it is a very good, well documented book.
+First published in 1926, and revised many times, even after 1946, it is an excellent, well-documented book.
 Likely the best of any early Pentecostal histories.
-The first 17 chapters of the book documents people miraculously speaking in foreign languages, and then an unexplained shift occurs in the last portion of his writing.
-He concludes at the end of the book that christian tongues is a secret speech, something between man and God.1 He never delved on what necessitated or caused this change.
+The first 17 chapters of the book document people who were miraculously speaking in foreign languages, and then an unexplained shift occurs in the last portion of his writing.
+He concludes at the end of the book that Christian tongues is a secret speech, something between a man and God.1 He never delved on what necessitated or caused this change.

 This has been a very popular approach.

 Utterance vs. Gift of tongues